yingding/tf-every-day/README.md

 * [Online Early Access: François Chollet, Deep Learning with Python, 2021, 2nd, Manning Publications](https://www.manning.com/books/deep-learning-with-python-second-edition), click on "Look Inside" to access the current MEAP.

 ## Online Labs:
-* [QwikLab - TensorFlow on GCP](https://www.qwiklabs.com/quests/83?catalog_rank=%7B%22rank%22%3A3%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=9114382) is an online Lab which works you trough a guided tutorial to use TensorFlow on Google Cloud Platform (GCP).
+* [QwikLabs - TensorFlow on GCP](https://www.qwiklabs.com/quests/83?catalog_rank=%7B%22rank%22%3A3%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=9114382) is an online Lab which works you trough a guided tutorial to use TensorFlow on Google Cloud Platform (GCP).
 You will do the Lab in a real GCP virtual machine in a time limited base.
 Unfortunately the QwikLab quests are not free of charge, but it total worth it to have a monthly subscription to go through some quest to gain knowledge of distributed training of tensorflow in GCP.

 ## Fun online sources:
 * [TensorFlow Playground](https://playground.tensorflow.org/) helps to understand the fundamental of neural network through a interactive fun way.
-* [Teachable Machine](https://teachablemachine.withgoogle.com/) is an online Application, allows you to train simple Vison Models with your web camera very quickly.
-You can export the model and use it for any of your school project.
+* [Teachable Machine](https://teachablemachine.withgoogle.com/) is an online Application, allows you to train simple Vison and Audio Models with your web camera or mic very quickly.
+You can export the models and use them for any of your school projects.

 ## Advanced Science Reference:
 * [HuggingFace Transformer for NLP](https://huggingface.co/transformers/index.html)